terralid/metadata/docs/metadata_analyses.md

 **Allowed values and other constraints:** decimal number
 **Example:** 2.38714

-### Concentration of the thallum isotope reference material
+### Concentration of the thallium isotope reference material
 **ID and name:** A9.6 analysis_lia_standard-tl_concentration
 **Provided by:** data provider
 **Obligation:** optional